 All felony convictions, regardless of classification, will remain on your criminal record unless you are pardoned or get the charge expunged.

 The Chicago criminal defense attorneys at Dolci & Weiland provide dedicated, aggressive legal representation to their clients.
-The lawyers at Dolci & Weiland are former prosecutors with over 50 years of experience handling criminal cases in Chicago and DuPage County, they implement proactive and effective strategies to help secure their clients optimal outcomes in Illinois felony cases.
+As former prosecutors with over 50 years of experience handling criminal cases in Chicago and DuPage County, they implement proactive and effective strategies to help secure their clients optimal outcomes in Illinois felony cases.

-Certain types of criminal offenses tend to be classified as Class X felonies by Illinois courts, including violent crimes.
+Certain types of criminal offenses are nearly always classified as Class X felonies by Illinois courts, including violent crimes.
 Some of the most common examples are outlined below.

 The most serious drug crimes in Illinois are classified as Class X felonies.
 The following are among the most common Class X felony drug crimes in Illinois: